 - [Aquaphor for the win] In 2010, Weber compared the trifecta (aka Aquaphor, Neosporin, and Polysporin) on laser-induced wounds from CO2 lasers.
 While they didn’t see any differences in the Poly/Neo group, they found that Aquaphor significantly improved redness, inflammation, and general wound appearance.
 And that’s not all.
 They also found that Aquaphor improved TEWL (transepidermal water loss).

 Bottom line: You don’t need topical antibiotics to heal your wound.
-Research shows that Aquaphor is equally effective, if not more effective, than Neosporin.
+Research has repeatedly shown that Aquaphor is equally effective, if not more effective, than Neosporin.

-Difference #2: Petrolatum is the Only Common Ingredient Between the Two
+Difference #2: Petroleum Jelly is the Only Common Ingredient Between the Two

 Petrolatum, Mineral Oil, Ceresin, Lanolin Alcohol, Panthenol, Glycerin, Bisabolol